 The Financial Times Masters in Management Ranking is published at the beginning of September every year.

-All schools participating in the ranking are either AACSB or Equis accredited.
+All schools participating in the ranking are either AACSB or EQUIS accredited.
 The majority of the programmes last for one or two years and are designed for graduates with little or no work experience.
-Alumni responses contribute 58% of the total weight and school data the remaining 42%.
-The Financial Times started calculating career progress and salary increase for this ranking in 2017.
+Alumni responses contribute 56% of the total weight and school data the remaining 44%.
+The Financial Times introduced career progress and salary increase metrics to the FT MiM ranking in 2017.
 Other criteria include international diversity, international mobility, international course experience, and value for money.

 The FT European Business School Ranking

 The European Business School Ranking is published at the beginning of December.
-The Financial Times compiles this ranking by using a complex formula based on the combined performance of Europe’s leading schools across some of its rankings: MBA, Executive MBA, Masters in Management (MiM), and the two rankings of non-degree executive education programmes.
+The Financial Times compiles this ranking using a formula based on the combined performance of Europe’s leading schools across the FT MBA, Executive MBA, Masters in Management, and executive education rankings.
 The online MBA and Masters in Finance rankings are not included.

 The Financial Times points out that scores are not simply based on aggregation of published ranking positions.
 They are calculated using Z-scores – formulas that reflect the range between the top and bottom school – for the individual criteria that make up each component ranking.